ZhangHangTao/BadRobot/README.md

 - `safety misalignment`: Exploits misalignment between the model’s responses and safety guidelines.
 - `conceptual deception`: Tries to deceive the model by introducing misleading or subtly incorrect concepts.

+For example, to run the contextual jailbreak attack, use: python attack_main.py --attack_method "contextual jailbreak"

 ---